SSpzcee/Asunder-PHB/phb/md/Abilities.md

 ### **Shadowboxer**
 Even when people hide from you, you manage to look for them without losing steam for a while.

 By reducing your Combo Counter by 1 point, you can perform a single Search action without breaking your Combo.
-This cannot be done if lowering your Combo Counter would bring it to 0.

 Cost: 10
 Requires: Combo Master 1